 Your vehicle skids when tires lose their grip on the road surface.
 If this happens, stay calm.
 Do not overreact or slam on the brakes.
-Instead, take your foot off the accelerator and brake until you can turn in the desired direction.
+Instead, take your foot off the accelerator and brakes until you can turn in the desired direction.

-Anti-lock braking
+Anti-Lock Braking